Glass Recycling 🍾 – Can Glass Be Recycled In Australia For Businesses?

 Does a NSW town have a glass recycle solution for the rest of Australia?

 We have become accustomed to hearing about huge stockpiles of glass collected by recycling companies that has no recycling outlet.

-In many cases – glass has been sent to landfill – as it is cheaper than simply importing new glass bottles from abroad (such as in so much of the Australian manufacturing space – we have argued that an uptake in manufacturing or using recycled commodities for construction is vital).
+In many cases, glass makes its way to landfill.
+This process proves cheaper than simply importing new glass bottles from abroad (such as in so much of the Australian manufacturing space).
+We have argued that an uptake in manufacturing or using recycled commodities for construction is vital.

 “Since the establishment of the plant, all old glass, crockery and pyrex collected from yellow-lidded recycling bins has been crushed into sand and stockpiled, ready for use in road base.”

 I argue that in Australia we will need to re-examine what we mean by recycling.
-Due to the nature of our economy (i.e. where we import nearly all finished goods) – and the low population density – recycling glass bottles into new glass bottles etc is inlikely to be sustainable or economically sensible on a vast scale.
+Due to the nature of our economy (i.e. where we import nearly all finished goods) and the low population density, recycling glass bottles into new glass bottles etc. looks unlikely due to its unsustainability or lack of economic sensibility on a vast scale.

-Using recycled materials as environmentally friendly building materials is a much more promising approach!
+Using recycled materials as environmentally friendly building materials sounds like a much more promising approach!

-Recycling glass bottles and other drinks containers such as plastic bottles and cans – is becoming more and more of a news and political issue.
+Recycling glass bottles and other drinks containers such as plastic bottles and cans becomes more and more of a news and political issue.